burumdev/morse-codec/README.md

 All contributions will be licensed under the terms of MIT license shipped with this library.

 ## TODO
-* Complete TODOs written in the code.
-For example always return a `Result<>` from functions that can fail.
 * Make edit position cycling to the beginning optional.
 Currently edit position cycles to the beginning when overflows.
 * Support UTF-8 character set behind a feature flag that doesn't hurt embedded devices.
 * Support playing audio of encoded messages behind a feature flag.